-- Nearest Metro/Subway: Eberswalder Strasse U-Bahn station is a 6-minute walk (0.3 mile) from the hotel.
+- Nearest Metro/Subway: Eberswalder Strasse U-Bahn station is a 5-minute walk (0.3 mile) from the hotel.
 From there, you can catch the U2 line, as well as trams and buses from the street.

 - Area: The hotel is in the former East Berlin neighborhood of Prenzlauer Berg, one of the city’s loveliest.
 Oderberger Strasse is one of the coolest streets in the area, but Kollwitzplatz and Kastanienallee also have several chic stores and restaurants.
 While it has been heavily gentrified since the city’s reunification, there are still hints of Soviet shabbiness to be found wandering its streets.
 The nearby Gedenkstätte Berliner Mauer (Berlin Wall Memorial) is one of the city’s highlights, as is the Mauerpark Flea Market.

-- How To Get There: From Berlin Central Station, it’s 10-15 minutes (2.6 miles) via taxi or 20 minutes if you take the tram.
-From Tegel Airport, it’s a 25-minute taxi ride (7 miles) or 40 minutes by public transport.
-From Schönefeld Airport, it’s 40 minutes (16 miles) by taxi or about 50 minutes via public transport.
+- How to Get There: From Berlin Central Station, it’s 10-15 minutes (2.5 miles) via taxi or 20 minutes if you take the tram.
+From Brandenburg Airport, it’s 40 minutes (16 miles) by taxi or about 50 minutes via public transport.